TOGoS/MQTTLogger1007/README.md

 Timestamp lines indicate a timestamp at which the following messages were received, and is of the form `#ts ` + decimal integer giving the milliseconds since the epoch.

-Message lines are of one of two formats:
+Logical message lines are of one of three formats, any of which (except for the empty content one) may actually span multiple 'physical' lines:
-- key + tab + flags + tab + encoded content, or
+- key + tab + flags + tab + encoded content
-- key + newline + tab + flags + tab + encoded content
+- key + tab + flags + newline + tab + encoded content
+- key + tab + flags

-Content is encoded by replacing newlines with newline + tab.
+Content is encoded by replacing newlines with newline + tab, so that content continuation lines can be distinguished from new logical lines by starting with a tab character.

 The second format should be used for multi-line messages. since it will result in them appearing as originally received, but indented.